websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-module-language-translations.md

 * `[Liferay Home]/osgi/modules`
 * Source code at [`liferay-[dxp|portal]/modules/apps`](https://github.com/liferay/liferay-portal/tree/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/modules/apps).

 The language property files are in the module's `src/main/resources/content` folder.
-Identify the language keys you want to override in the `Language[xx_XX].properties` files.
+Identify the language translations you want to override in the `Language[xx_XX].properties` files.

-Note that the language keys for different languages and locales can be identified by the filename ending.
+Note that the language translations for different languages and locales can be identified by the filename ending.
 For example, `Language_ja.properties` is for Japanese.

-The example changes the default `Add Blog Entry` language key to a custom key.
+The example changes the default `Add Blog Entry` language translation to a custom translation.
 Now it's time to deploy it.

 1. Start Liferay DXP.
 If you don't already have a docker container, use